grahamhagenah/portfolio/src/projects/scant-goods.md

 ...
 ```

-Data flows from the database through a loader, into a compoenent, where it can be mutated by an action that sends the updated data back to the database.
-The flow of data is cyclical in Remix, ensuring a close bond between the server and the client.
+Data flows from the database through a loader into a component.
+Actions mutate the data, then ask the database to make an update.
+Data flow is cyclical in Remix, ensuring a close bond between the server and the client.

 ## User-Experience and Capabilities

 When users register an account on the app, a function creates a new group in the database with the new user as its only member.
-It's easy to change the group name, add users, or join a different group from the settings page.
+Changing the group name, adding users, or joining a different group from the settings page is easy.

 When users are in the same group, they can view and edit a shared checklist.
-New items and mutations to existing items are logged to the database and synchronized with the front-end for all users.
+New items and mutations to existing items are logged into the database and synchronized with the front-end for all users.

-Selecting the ellipsis menu provides information on which user was the last to interact with a particular item, and when the change was made - so it's always clear who bought the butter this week.
+Selecting the ellipsis menu provides information on which user was the last to interact with a particular item and when they made the change - so it's always clear who bought the butter this week.

 <img class="content-img" src="/assets/img/goods-mobile.webp" alt="">